 * * * * *

-(2)(A) When any engine manufacturer, based on enforcement test results or any other information provided to or required by the ARB, proposes to initiate a voluntary emission recall program, the engine manufacturer shall submit for approval by the Executive Officer an emission recall plan as described in paragraph (e) below.
-The plan shall be submitted within 45 days following the receipt of a notification from the ARB that enforcement test results or other information demonstrate an engine noncompliance.
+(2)(A) When any engine manufacturer, based on enforcement test results or any other information provided to or required by CARB, proposes to initiate a voluntary emission recall program, the engine manufacturer shall submit for approval by the Executive Officer an emission recall plan as described in paragraph (e) below.
+The plan shall be submitted within 45 days following the receipt of a notification from CARB that enforcement test results or other information demonstrate an engine noncompliance.

 * * * * *